TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 Crimp 6 different-colored wires to the 6 female pins, and plug them in the 9-pin connector.
 Connect the other ends according to the diagram.

 Verify your work by comparing it with the wiring diagram and the provided photos.
+Pull on each wire and ensure that it is secured well.

 Unplug the PDP computer power cable from the outlet.
 Disconnect the original regulator board (the capacitors on the board may still hold power which may shock you if you handle the board improperly!); leave the original bulky transformer disconnected (or remove it if wanted, to reduce the weight of the computer).